Block reference #

 Tr".->E classDef NoBox fill:#FFF,stroke:#FFF class DOTS NoBox

 From left to right, each block collects angular momentum (L), inertia (I) and reaction torque (Tr) from the Connection objects at each output.
 Blocks downstream have already left the values there.
-The block computes the resulting momentum, inertia and reaction torque and puts them at the Connection object at the input.
+The block computes the resulting momentum, inertia, and reaction torque and puts them in the Connection object at the input.
 The block upstream in the chain will collect them for processing, and so on.

 2. EvaluateTorqueDownstream #